How to Prevent Elderly Parents From Giving Money Away: 9 Essential Tips

 In most cases, you will need your parent’s consent to be granted power of attorney.
 This can be tricky to obtain for some, but it will give you the necessary power to help your parents.

-If you often lose things, then you may want to consider keeping all your important family documents online in a secure system like Trustworthy.
-We simplify document storage for your whole family so you don’t have to worry about petty things like losing a document.
+If you often lose things, consider keeping all your important family documents online in a secure system like Trustworthy.
+We simplify document storage for your whole family, so you don’t have to worry about petty things like losing a document.
 If you need more help, you and your parents can collaborate with a Trustworthy Certified Expert™.

 9. Give Them a Monthly Budget